kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**

-* `uuid`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].
+* `UUID`: A unique ID as a string identifying the downloaded, which can be used in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints].

 ### `getExistingAndHistoricalServiceIdentifiers() -> ServiceIdentifiers serviceIdentifiers`

-Get all (active & deleted) identifiers (name, uuid, shortened uuid) for services for the enclave represented by the [EnclaveContext][enclavecontext].
+Get all (active & deleted) historical [identifiers][identifier] for services for the enclave represented by the [EnclaveContext][enclavecontext].

 **Returns**
 * `serviceIdentifiers` The [ServiceIdentifiers][service-identifiers] which provides user-friendly ways to lookup service identifier information.